Standards and conformance organisations in New Zealand

 A trans-Tasman organisation, the Joint Accreditation System of Australia and New Zealand (JAS-ANZ) accredits certification bodies that audit management systems and product and personnel certification.

-It also accredits inspection bodies in Australia and New Zealand, and is a member of the international Accreditation Forum and the Pacific Accreditation Cooperation.
+It also accredits inspection bodies in Australia and New Zealand, and is a member of the International Accreditation Forum, the International Laboratory Accreditation Cooperation and the Asia Pacific Accreditation Cooperation.

 Standards New Zealand

-Standards New Zealand is a business unit within our Consumer Protection and Standards branch.
+Standards New Zealand is a business unit within our Te Whakatairanga Service Delivery Group.

 - International Electrotechnical Commission (IEC) Directive.